Worcestershire sauce: El Salvador

 Worcestershire sauce, known as salsa inglesa ('English sauce') or salsa Perrins ('Perrins sauce'), is very popular in El Salvador.
 Many restaurants provide a bottle on each table, and the per capita annual consumption is 2.5 oz, the highest in the world as of 1996.

 Germany

-A sweeter, less salty version of the sauce called Worcestersauce Dresdner Art was developed in the beginning of the 20th century in Dresden, Germany, where it is still being produced.
-It contains lower amounts of anchovies.
+A sweeter, less salty version of the sauce called Worcestersauce Dresdner Art was developed in the beginning of the 20th century in Dresden, where it is still being produced.
+It contains smaller amounts of anchovies.
 It is mostly consumed in the eastern part of the country.

 Mexico

-In Mexico it is known as salsa inglesa (English sauce).
+In Mexico, it is known as salsa inglesa (English sauce).

 United Kingdom, Australia

-Holbrook's Worcestershire was produced in Birmingham, England, from 1875 but only the Australian subsidiary survives.
+Holbrook's Worcestershire sauce was produced in Birmingham, England from 1875: today only the Australian subsidiary survives.
+Holbrook's Worcestershire sauce remains very popular in Australia where it is a staple in many households.

 United States

 Lea & Perrins Worcestershire Sauce is sold in the United States by Kraft Heinz following the Kraft & Heinz merger in 2015.

-Other leading Worcestershire sauce brands in the United States include French's, which was introduced in 1941.
+Other Worcestershire sauce brands in the United States include French's, which was introduced in 1941.